All This Time (Michelle McManus song): Background and recording

-"All This Time" is a song written for the winner of the second and final series of Pop Idol in the United Kingdom.
-The last two acts in the show, Michelle McManus and Mark Rhodes, both performed the song in the final.
+"All This Time" was written for the winner of the second and final series of Pop Idol in the United Kingdom, with last two acts in the show, Michelle McManus and Mark Rhodes, having both performed the song in the final.
 McManus went on to win and released "All This Time" as her debut single on 5 January 2004.
-The song reached number one on the UK Singles Chart on 11 January 2004 and remained there for three weeks, later being included on her debut album, The Meaning of Love.
-Subsequent releases failed to duplicate its success, and McManus was dropped by BMG.
+Given the fact that the song was originally written for the winner of Pop Idol made it rare, as the winner of Pop Idol series 1, Will Young, was only permitted to release a cover version of the Westlife song "Evergreen" for his winners single.